El Camino de Santiago

 Bon voyage!
 In the afternoon there are no planned activities and you are free to depart at any time.

 Along the camino, breakfasts and dinners are included, either served at our guesthouse or at a nearby restaurant.
 Expect traditional three-course meals with several choices prepared with fresh and local produce.
-Lunches are on your own, allowing you to stop whenever you feel you need a break or to enjoy quality time with the new friends you make along the Way.
+Lunches are on your own, allowing you to stop whenever you feel you need a break.
 Options are available for special dietary requests.

 ★ Luggage transfers from hotel to hotel